PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-06-20 06:46:12
+Last updated: 2024-06-20 06:46:44
-Random Quote: I stayed up all night wondering where the sun went.
-Then it dawned on me. - Will Livingston
+Random Quote: I don't know anything about norse gods, but I do know how to bring the thunder. - Thor